CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/FusionDevInADay/01GettingStarted.md

     ![](images/L01/envsolution.png)

-10. Right click on the dev environment you created and select **copy Environment Url** and paste it in notepad for the next step.
+10. Right click on the dev environment and select **copy Environment Url** and paste it in notepad for the next step.

     ![](images/L01/cpenv.png)